trans-faq/trans-faq.github.io/trans-faq.md

 ## Is being trans a choice?

-Gender identity, or unconscious sex, has a biologic basis ([source](https://doi.org/10.4158/ep14351.ra)).
+Gender identity, or [subconscious sex](https://www.juliaserano.com/terminology.html#subconscioussex), has a biologic basis ([source](https://doi.org/10.4158/ep14351.ra)).
 While choosing to transition is a choice, the causes that motivate people to transition, like gender dysphoria, are not a choice.

 ## Is it normal to experience nipple pain on estrogen?